 School-based traineeships are available in a range of industry areas.
-A traineeship is a job that combines paid work and training that leads to a recognised Australian qualification.
+A traineeship is a job that combines paid work, training and school studies, leading to an industry recognized national VET qualification and credit towards your HSC.
 Ask your careers teacher about an SBAT.